This report contains two testimonies from the same pushback that occurred on the 10th of April, involving 120 people on the move.

 The respondent, a 26-year-old man from Tunisia, crossed to Greece from Turkey via the Evros River with 13 other people.
 The group included men and women between the ages of 19 and 50 from Syria, Tunisia, Morocco, and Palestine.

 After arriving in Greece, they walked for two days, sleeping by day and walking by night; the respondent recalled:

 “We found a road; it wasn’t a paved road, it was unpaved, and is probably used by the Greek patrol to control the border.
 We walked, then we had to cross over a railway, then we found a short fence.
 We opened it and we entered the forest—when we got to the forest we were apprehended.”

 The group was detained by two officers wearing sage green uniforms with Greek flags on the sleeves driving a white car that had “police” written on it in English.
 The officers spoke mostly in Greek but also used a little English.
 They immediately took everyone’s phone away from them and used a branch to beat them for a couple of minutes.
 The two women in the group were also hit by the officers.
-Shortly thereafter, two additional officers arrived in an unmarked, white, Renault van.
+Shortly thereafter, the respondent described that two additional officers arrived in an unmarked, white, Renault van.
 The respondent said the new officers “took our supply, our belongings, and kicked us.”